 Before you are discharged, your LIT might need to prepare a final report, and you could have to attend a discharge hearing.
 Although these are sometimes part of the bankruptcy process, they are not required in all cases.

-To learn more about filing for bankruptcy, or to set up an appointment with a Licensed Insolvency Trustee, please contact your local BDO office.
+To learn more about filing for bankruptcy, or to set up an appointment with a Licensed Insolvency Trustee, click the button below to book a free initial consultation.